Roar-ee the Lion: Origins and adoption (1910–1920)

-Proposal and adoption

 The idea of having a lion as the mascot of Columbia was first proposed by George Brokaw Compton at the April 5, 1910 meeting of the alumni association.
 The lion had been a longstanding unofficial symbol of the university, having frequently been used as a design motif on the university's campus even before its adoption.
-It was possibly derived from the coat of arms of King George II, under whom the school was founded in 1754.

-Its adoption was not uncontroversial, however.
+It was possibly derived from the coat of arms of King George II, under whom the school was founded in 1754.Its adoption was not uncontroversial, however.
 As the Lion, which was named "Leo Columbiae", was chosen in connection with Columbia's other royal imagery, a product of Columbia's colonial past, some considered it a sign of excessive conservatism and a symbol of "servility to British Royalty".
 The Eagle was floated as an alternative, in line with the university's patriotic renaming following American independence: "For Kings College, the Lion, but the Eagle for Columbia".
 The Goat, specifically Matilda the Harlem Goat, was also proposed, allegedly as a joke.
 Nevertheless, Leo was approved by the Student Board on May 4, 1910.